 Local authority pension schemes are required to publish a Statement of Investment Principles (SIP) and to include disclosure of the extent of compliance with the investment principles issued by the Government.
-The Fund's SIP is set out in full from page 24 of this Report.
+The Fund's SIP is included at pages 26 to 38.